2026 Regular Session

 (1) Be in formats that conform to, integrate with, and are accessible within software platforms used in local public safety answering points and by the city, county, state, and federal

-public safety agencies that could provide emergency services at the school without requiring the purchase of additional software or payment of fees to access the data;
+public safety agencies that could provide emergency services on campus without requiring the purchase of additional software or payment of fees to access the data;

 (2) Be in formats capable of being printed, shared electronically, and, if requested, digitally integrated into interactive mobile platforms in use;